 Indications: This herbal formula has been used for patients with following health conditions and symptoms:

 - Bleeding between periods

 - Pain, distention, and cold in the lower abdomen

 There are many other health conditions that may respond well to this herbal formula, in particular patients exhibiting indicative traditional diagnostic signs and symptoms.

 Basic and Clinical Research on Unkeito

-Health Conditions that are Commonly Treated by Kampo Herbal Medicines: Digestive Problems, Urinary Problems, Female Health and Infertility, Cardiovascular Problems, Pain Conditions and more… (for some conditions, it is recommended to combine the treatment with other Kampo techniques or modalities such as acupuncture and moxibustion).
+Health Conditions that are Commonly Treated by Kampo Herbal Medicines: Digestive Problems, Urinary Problems, Female Health and Infertility, Cardiovascular Problems, Pain Conditions and more… (for some conditions, it is recommended to combine the treatment with other Kampo techniques or modalities such as acupuncture, moxibustion, or shiatsu massage).